-To the Company's knowledge, no shareholders' agreements, as defined in the Consolidated Financial Act, exist with regard to Enel's shares.
+To the Company's knowledge, no shareholders' agreements, as defined in Legislative Decree No. 58 of February 24, 1998 ("Consolidated Financial Act"), exist with regard to Enel's shares.

-The Company is subject to the de facto control of the Ministry of the Economy and Finance, which so far has had sufficient votes to exercise a dominant influence at Enel's ordinary shareholders' meetings; however, the above-mentioned Ministry is not in any way involved in managing and coordinating the the Company Company, since makes management decisions on a fully independent basis in accordance with the structure of duties and responsibilities assigned to its corporate bodies; the foregoing is confirmed by Article 19, paragraph 6, of Law Decree No. 78/2009 (subsequently converted into Law No. 102/2009), which clarified that the regulations contained in the Italian Civil Code regarding the management and coordination of companies do not apply to the Italian Government.
+The Company is subject to the de facto control of the Ministry of the Economy and Finance, which so far has had sufficient votes to exercise a dominant influence at Enel's ordinary shareholders' meetings; however, the above-mentioned Ministry is not in any way involved in managing and coordinating the the Company Company, since makes its management decisions on a fully independent basis in accordance with the structure of duties and responsibilities assigned to its corporate bodies; the foregoing is confirmed by Article 19, paragraph 6, of Legislative Decree No. 78/2009 (subsequently converted into Law No. 102/2009), which clarified that the regulations contained in the Italian Civil Code regarding the management and coordination of companies do not apply to the Italian Government.